aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

 1. Create consumer and implement callback to retrieve key:
     1. Create ConsumerConfiguration:
 <br>`ConsumerConfiguration conf = new ConsumerConfiguration()`
-1. Implement CryptoKeyReader::getKey() interface which will be invoked by Pulsar client to load the key when a key appears in the message.
+1. Implement CryptoKeyReader::getPrivateKey() interface which will be invoked by Pulsar client to load the key when a key appears in the message.
 When one or more key appears in the message, Pulsar client assumes that the message is encrypted.
 Make sure not to perform any blocking operation within the callback, as it will block receive().
-Add prefix "private-key." against the private key name while storing it in Keystore.
-This prefix is used by the consumer to retrieve private key through `CryptoKeyReader::getKey()` interface.  e.g: If the private key name is `pulsarkey`, then store its as `private-key.pulsarkey` in Keystore.
-<br>`byte[] getKey(String keyName)`
+<br>`byte[] getPrivateKey(String keyName)`
 1. Create consumer with the consumer config
 <br>`PulsarClient client = PulsarClient.create("pulsar://localhost:6650");`
 <br>`Consumer consumer = client.subscribe("persistent://property/cluster/ns/topic", "subscription-name", conf);`